Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Cerebral angiography.
 During this test, dye will be injected through a tube put into a blood vessel.
 Then the provider takes X-rays of your brain.
 The dye shows the path of the blood flow in your brain, which may help show if a tumor is in your brain.
 This test is not used much anymore and has largely been replaced with MRI and CT angiography.

 Spinal tap.
 Also called a lumbar puncture, this test looks for cancer cells in the fluid found around your brain and spinal cord.
 A spinal tap should not be done if the tumor causes an increase in pressure in your head.

 Other tests.
-Your doctor may do scans of other parts of your body to look for the tumor that started your brain cancer.
+Your doctor may do scans of other parts of your body to look for the camcer that led to brain tumor.
 A doctor may also remove part of the tumor in your brain or the rest of your body to examine it.

 A surgeon may be able to remove the tumor during brain surgery.
 In some cases, the surgeon may only be able to remove part of it.
 When more than one metastatic brain tumor occurs in the brain, surgical treatment may not always be an option.
 Other types of surgery may help relieve pressure on the brain and treat symptoms if the tumor can't be removed.

 Doctors may be able to treat the brain tumor with radiation.
 Radiation therapy may involve radiation of the whole brain or more focused radiation treatment (such as with the gamma knife).
 Chemotherapy is used more often for brain metastasis in order to avoid the side effects of whole brain radiation.
 In addition, the doctor may provide medicines that relieve swelling in the brain, reduce the number of seizures, and relieve pain.

 You can take a number of steps to reduce your risk for cancers that can spread to your brain: